 Travel by train from KL to Phuket is only possible part of the way as there is no train station in Phuket, so you will have to take a train then a bus / minibus.

-If you want to travel from KL to Koh Samui or Koh Phangan, again you will have to travel via Butterworth or Hat Yai.
+If you want to travel from KL to Koh Samui or Koh Phangan, again you will have to travel via Padang Besar or Hat Yai.

 Johor Bahru (JB Sentral)

-The same trains that go to Johor Bahru are used to travel on to Woodlands in Singapore.
+The same trains that go to Johor Bahru are used to travel to Singapore.

 From JB you can continue the short distance over the causeway to Singapore's Woodland Railway Station by one of the five minute Shuttle Trains or go by regular bus.

-To see all departure and arrival from KL Sentral Railway Station, see our timetables pages below:
+To see all departure and arrival times from KL Sentral Railway Station, see our timetables pages below:

 The area around KL Sentral Station has plenty of accommodation options for those wishing to stay close by.